ldemirova/axway-open-docs/content/en/docs/central/amplify_relnotes/20210228_ampc_relnotes.md

 The Amplify Central WebUI includes the following enhancements:

+* Move to static IP address.

 ### Axway Edge Gateway / AWS / Azure Agents

 To provide better visibility into your mutli-type gateway eco system, two sets of agents are provided.
 These agents collect data from the Gateway (API / traffic) and exposes it in Amplify Central, providing you with a global vision of your eco system from a single interface.

 The agents include the following enhancements:

+* Azure traceability agent report subscription usage
+* Azure traceability agent report APIs usage for only discovered APIs
+* Azure agent are not publicly available.
+* Agents to

 ### Mesh governance